awestover/transformer-shortest-paths/blog.md

 1. It's very easy to generate data and ground truth labels for this task.

 2. There is a simple circuit which computes shortest paths (exactly), by doing something akin to BFS.
 In fact, we implemented this simple circuit by hand in the section [Handcrafted BFS Transformer](#handcrafted-bfs-transformer).
-Our hope was that our model can also find a simple circuit that generalized well.
+Our hope was that our model would also find a simple circuit that generalizes well.

 ### Findings